geshan/geshan.github.com/posts/2020-10-09-free-productivity-software-increase-efficiency.md

 <img class="center" loading="lazy" src="/images/free-productivity-software/05miro.jpg" title="Work collaboratively for a distributed team in a visual form with Miro" alt="Miro website">

 The free [plan](https://miro.com/pricing/) only gives you 3 boards.
-You can easily login with Google account and start creating real-time collaborative, visually appealing artifacts.
+You can easily log in with a Google account and start creating real-time collaborative, visually appealing artifacts.

 The [templates](https://miro.com/templates/) are the heart of Miro.
 I frequently use the [mind map](https://miro.com/templates/mind-map/) template to explain some concepts.
 The clarity a mind map provides cannot be achieved by just text.
 If you are \[starting a new startup\] the [Customer journey map](https://miro.com/templates/customer-journey-map/) template can be used to explore uncharted territories.